 - 6.6 When a retrieval line is considered necessary to ensure the safe rigging of a pilot ladder, the line should be fastened at or above the last spreader step and should lead forward.
 The retrieval line should not hinder the Pilot nor obstruct the safe approach of the pilot boat. - 6.7 Where the ladder's height needs adjusting, the coxswain should inform the ship.
 The Pilot and deckhand should be recalled to the wheelhouse whilst the ladder is being adjusted.
-The transfer should not be resumed until receiving confirmation the ladder is secure at the correct height.

-- 6.8 In adverse weather conditions the risk associated with boarding operations are heightened.
-Neither the Pilot nor the deckhand should proceed from the cabin until the pilot boat is in the lee of the ship and the decision to proceed with the transfer has been made by the coxswain. - 6.9 Before the Pilot steps onto the ladder, they should establish that it is properly secured, by communication with the officer at the top of the ladder.
-If the top of the pilot ladder is unattended, the Pilot should not attempt to embark. - 6.10 The timing of stepping from the pilot boat to the ladder requires the use of proven techniques, e.g. using the top of the wave to step onto the ladder and the roll of the ship to aid the ascent.
+The transfer should not be resumed until receiving confirmation the ladder is secure at the correct height. - 6.8 In adverse weather conditions the risk associated with boarding operations are heightened. - 6.9 Neither the Pilot nor the deckhand should proceed from the cabin until the pilot boat is in the lee of the ship and the decision to proceed with the transfer has been made by the coxswain. - 6.10 Before stepping on the ladder, the Pilot should establish that it is properly secured in accordance with SOLAS Regulation V/23 and IMO Res 1045 (27) as amended, by communication with the officer at the top of the ladder.
+If the top of the pilot ladder is unattended, the Pilot should not attempt to embark.

+6.11 The timing of stepping from the pilot boat to the ladder requires the use of proven techniques, e.g. using the top of the wave to step onto the ladder and the roll of the ship to aid the ascent.
 If conditions are such, that in the opinion of the Pilot a safe transfer cannot be made, then the attempt should be abandoned.